bettse/seader/readme.md

 # Seader

-A [Flipper Zero](https://flipperzero.one/) application (aka "fap") to interface with a SAM from the Flipper Zero over UART.
+A [Flipper Zero](https://flipperzero.one/) application (aka "fap") that read credential from HID: iClass, iClass SE, Desfire EV1/EV2, and Seos using a HID SAM and UART adapter.
 Latest release on the [App Catalog](https://lab.flipper.net/apps/seader).

 ## Bugs